No. 8 Handsaw

 30" $30.00

-Information taken from Disston 1890 catalog:
+Information taken from Disston 1890 brochure

 If you cannot be supplied through your dealer, write us.